JohnPMills/modern-saturn/content/help.md

     padding_top: large
     padding_bottom: small
     subtitle: >-
-      Listed below is a list of mental health helplines for a variety of different countries.
+      If you're ever worried that someone's life is in immediate danger, call 999 or go directly to emergency services.Listed below is a list of mental health helplines for a variety of different countries.
   - type: grid_section
     grid_items:
       - title: UNITED KINGDOM & IRELAND